 Is Xfinity Mobile Worth It?

 It depends on your situation, but for some customers, Comcast’s mobile service seems like a solid value, especially for single users who want unlimited data.
 Families would benefit from the multi-line discounts other carriers offer, though if some members of your family use less data, you can benefit from Xfinity Mobile's by-the-gigabyte pricing.
-(Verizon offers similar flexibility by letting you mix-and-match different tiers of its unlimited plan.)
+(Verizon and Sprint offer similar flexibility by letting you mix-and-match different tiers of its unlimited plan.)

 Users that can get by on just 1 or 2 GB of data per month would also likely do well on Xfinity Mobile.
 But as noted above, the more data you use at Xfinity Mobile, the less attractive the service becomes in light of other low-cost wireless options.